-Guinea
+Guinea In January 2021, with

-In January 2021, with the technical and financial support of DAAD/GIZ, a regional workshop on " land governance in Guinea" was held in Kindia (Republic of Guinea) with the NELGA Network in Francophone West Africa.
+and financial the technical support of DAAD/GIZ, a regional workshop on " land governance in Guinea" was held in Kindia (Republic of Guinea) with the NELGA Network in Francophone West Africa.
 The workshop was attended by sub-regional experts from the NELGA Network in Francophone West Africa and a variety of national stakeholders from various sectors, including local academics.
-The workshop's discussions and exchanges led to a number of major outcomes, including :
+The workshop's discussions and exchanges led to a number of major outcomes, including: